 Pack your bags, charge your camera, and find out why so many return for Holland America Voyage of the Vikings year after year.
 Cruise Specialists is offering exclusive perks on this sailing to enhance your experience even further, enjoy an experienced Voyage Host, exclusive shore tours, cocktail parties and more.

 Red Bay, Labrador, Canada

-While Red Bay got its current name thanks to the red granite cliffs that mark the spot where the town’s land hits water, until the 17th century the fishing village was known as Balea Bay (“Whale Bay”).
-That make sense, given that the area was historical home to a sizeable Basque-led whaling operation that’s now skillfully detailed in fascinating displays at the Red Bay National Historic Site.
+While Red Bay got its current name thanks to the red granite cliffs that mark the spot where the town’s land hits the water, until the 17th century the fishing village was known as Balea Bay (“Whale Bay”).
+That makes sense, given that the area was the historical home to a sizeable Basque-led whaling operation that’s now skillfully detailed in fascinating displays at the Red Bay National Historic Site.